bmun/huxley/docs/CONTRIBUTE.md

 Install the Python dependencies with the provided `requirements.txt` (remember to activate the `huxley` virtualenv!):

 	$ pip install -r requirements.txt

-This will install the python dependences in your virtualenv.
-Then, install SASS:

-	$ gem install sass

 ### Initial Setup
 The first is to prepare the database.
 Huxley uses South, a schema migration management tool for Django.
 We'll generate our database